What is the Big Shoulders Fund (BSF)–UIC Mathematics Initiative?

 What are some elements of initial progress?

-Progress evident during the second year of the project:
+Progress evident during the project:

 - Administrators and teachers benefited from the high-quality professional development, and found their experiences worthwhile;